Wilsonbm80/Capstone/README.md

 Purpose: create music based upon multiple genres/styles.
 Generically this means merge two or more midi files in a way that results in an output midi file that is of both inputs' genres.

 Three complete algorithms for 2-midi-file merges have been created in this repo.
+They can each be called from the shell script: "midimerge.sh".

+./midimerge.sh <Merge_Algorithm_Tag> <InputSong#1> <InputSong#2>

+Example:
+./midimerge.sh 1 folkSong.mid bluesSong.mid

 Random Midi Merge generates a list of note_on timestamps that will be played by one output song (no note_ons matching that timestamp will play from the other).
 Then, the second song adds all note_ons that do not have a timestamp contained in the random list.